12 ft x 10 ft room, 8 ft walls

 - 56 ft2

-Pattern repeat, usable roll yield, odd walls, and dye lots can change the real number of rolls.
+Pattern repeat, usable roll yield, odd walls, returns, and batch numbers can change the real order.

 12 ft x 10 ft room, 8 ft walls

-Pattern repeat, usable roll yield, odd walls, and dye lots can change the real number of rolls.
+Pattern repeat, usable roll yield, odd walls, returns, and batch numbers can change the real order.

 Estimate rolls for a bedroom, office, or powder room.